-The AQD has not requested that a verification and quantification of odor emissions from EUHMAPLANT be performed to continue operation.
+The AQD has not requested that a verification and quantification of odor emissions from EU-HMAPLANT be performed to continue operation.
 The facility previously conducted performance tests to verify and quantify the HAP emission rates as detailed in Section I, as well quantifying and verifying the emission rates of PM, CO, and SO2.

-The facility used the MAERS emission factors when calculating and submitting their 2021 criteria pollutant emissions (tons/yr).
+The facility used both MAERS and U.S. EPA emission factors when calculating and submitting their 2022 criteria pollutant emissions (tons/yr).